 The other thing to keep in mind is that the Alaska weather can vary greatly day by day during the summer Alaskan cruise season.
 We cruised in late August, and it was pretty cool, windy, and rainy the entire time.
 I have a friend that cruised a few weeks earlier on Princess Cruises and they had some warm days where it was nice enough to need shorts and t-shirts.

-Luckily, since you only need to unpack once and don’t need to worry about carting your luggage from place to place, it is easier to choose to go with a checked bag when packing for an Alaska cruise, versus trying to fit everything into a carry-on, as you may be prone to do on more active trips.
+Luckily, since you only need to unpack once and don’t need to worry about carting your luggage from place to place, it is best to use a checked bag when packing for an Alaska cruise, versus trying to fit everything into a carry-on, as you may be prone to do on more active trips.

 The only downside is waiting for your luggage to arrive once you have boarded and needing to pack it up and leave it in the hall for collection before disembarking.
 This is when it helps to have a change of clothes and some basic toiletries or entertainment packed in a personal bag that you carry on board (like a backpack.)